jeffrey-anderson/aws-intro-demos/Demo-RedshiftDataPrep.md

 done
 ```

-## Split the sample data into 8 files for parallel loading
+## Split the sample data into multiple files for parallel loading

 Since we will be using a cluster with 4 machines that each have 2 slices, we will
 follow the Redshift best practice to [split the larger files](https://docs.aws.amazon.com/redshift/latest/dg/c_best-practices-use-multiple-files.html)
-into 8 smaller files:
+into smaller files in multiples of 8:

 1. Change to the data output directory: ``cd /var/tmp/redshift-data/single-files``